hagsteel/python/projects/dice_roller/README.md

-# Calculator
+# Dice Roller

-Calculator is written in Python and Tkinter modules
+Dice Roller is written in Python

 ## Requirements